GenAIPHBuilders-org/team-Autonominds-2025/README.md

 3. Semantic ranking using SciBERT embeddings
 4. Intelligent filtering and categorization
 5. Customizable year cutoff for recency control

-**Features to be implemented:**

-1. Additional API sources for papers
-2. Summary of top papers + relevance to the study
-3. Literature gap highlighting
-4. Automatic citation generation based on preferred citation style

 Under the hood, it uses LLM calls (Gemini), arXiv & Semantic Scholar scraping, SciBERT embeddings, and a small amount of TF-IDF + heuristic boosting to maximize both precision and coverage.